Call for Papers

-- We are soliciting submission of Extended Abstracts with up to 1.000 words, and the use of figures is encouraged.
+- We are soliciting submission of Extended Abstracts with up to 1.000 words (references excluded), and the use of figures is encouraged.

-- All submissions have to be submitted via a system.
-A link and more information will follow soon.
+- All submissions have to be submitted via TIB Open Publishing.

 - Each submission should clearly indicate the track it is to be submitted to, and how the work relates to Research Data Infrastructures addressing the topics of that track.